I’m typing this with one hand.

 I’ve broken a lot of bones in my life, and I’m pretty used to the pain and discomfort that goes with that.

 The next morning, though, my fingers felt numb, and the pain was pretty harsh.

 I called Massachusetts General, spoke to a doctor there, who managed to fit me in right away.

 He didn’t like the numb fingers or the displacement and ordered the surgery right away.

 Thirty minutes later, the nurses prepped me for surgery.
 I was grateful to get knocked out!

-The lesson here is to advocate for yourself when you’re hurt and things just don?t feel right.
+The lessons here is to advocate for yourself when you’re hurt and things just don’t feel right.